kogakure/website-11ty-stefanimhoff.de/src/posts/2020/apps-tools-services.md

 ### Tweetbot 📱 🖥

-I use [Tweetbot for iOS](https://tapbots.com/tweetbot/) and [Tweetbot for Mac](https://www.tapbots.com/tweetbot/mac/) as my primary Twitter client.
+I read Twitter feeds in Feedbin, but occasionally I use [Tweetbot for iOS](https://tapbots.com/tweetbot/) and [Tweetbot for Mac](https://www.tapbots.com/tweetbot/mac/) as a Twitter client.
 The Twitter feed is otherwise just too messy, unordered, and full of advertising.
 I don’t like Twitter in particular, but unfortunately, a lot of industry news is just published there.
 I mute everybody annoying instantly in Tweetbot, sometimes for a week, a month, or forever.

 ### Minds 📱 🌐